 This chapter discussed the main issues involved in bankruptcy and financial distress in general.
-The key concepts are listed below:
+The key concepts are listed below.

-- The proportion of businesses that fail fluctuates with the economy, but the average liability per failure has tended to increase over time due to inflation and to an increase in the number of billion-dollar bankruptcies in recent years. - The fundamental issue that must be addressed when a company encounters financial distress is whether it is "worth more dead than alive;" that is, would the business be more valuable if it continued in operation or if it were liquidated and sold off in pieces? - In the case of a fundamentally sound company whose financial difficulties appear to be temporary, creditors will frequently work directly with the company, helping it to recover and reestablish itself on a sound financial basis.
-Such voluntary reorganization plans are called workouts. - Reorganization plans usually require some type of restructuring of the firm's debts, involving either an extension, which postpones the date of required payment of past-due obligations, or a composition, by which the creditors voluntarily reduce their claims on the debtor or the interest rate on their claims. - When it is obvious that a firm is worth more dead than alive, informal procedures can sometimes be used to liquidate the firm.
+- The fundamental issue that must be addressed when a company encounters financial distress is whether it is "worth more dead than alive"; that is, would the business be more valuable if it continued in operation or if it were liquidated and sold off in pieces? - In the case of a fundamentally sound company whose financial difficulties appear to be temporary, creditors will frequently work directly with the company, helping it to recover and reestablish itself on a sound financial basis.
+Such voluntary reorganization plans are called workouts. - Reorganization plans usually require some type of restructuring of the firm's debts; this may involve an extension, which postpones the date of required payment of past-due obligations, and/or a composition, by which the creditors voluntarily reduce their claims on the debtor or the interest rate on their claims. - When it is obvious that a firm is worth more dead than alive, informal procedures can sometimes be used to liquidate the firm.
 Assignment is an informal procedure for liquidating a firm, and it usually yields creditors a larger amount than they would receive in a formal bankruptcy liquidation.
 However, assignments are feasible only if the firm is small and its affairs are not too complex. - Current bankruptcy law consists of nine chapters, designated by Arabic numbers.
 For businesses, the most important chapters are Chapter 7, which details the procedures to be followed when liquidating a firm, and Chapter 11, which contains procedures for formal reorganizations. - Since the first bankruptcy laws, most formal reorganization plans have been guided by the absolute priority doctrine.
-This doctrine holds that creditors should be compensated for their claims in a rigid hierarchical order, and that senior claims must be paid in full before junior claims can receive even a dime. - Another position, the relative priority doctrine, holds that more flexibility should be allowed in a reorganization and that a balanced consideration should be given to all claimants.
-In recent years, there has been a shift away
+This doctrine holds that creditors should be compensated for their claims in a rigid hierarchical order and that senior claims must be paid in full before junior claims can receive even a dime. - Another position, the relative priority doctrine, holds that more flexibility should be allowed in a reorganization and that a balanced consideration should be given to all claimants.
+In recent years, there has been a shift away from absolute priority toward relative priority.
+The primary effect of this shift has been to delay liquidations, giving managements more time to rehabilitate companies in an effort to provide value to junior claimants.

-- from absolute priority toward relative priority.
-The primary effect of this shift has been to delay liquidations so as to give managements more time to rehabilitate companies in an effort to provide value to junior claimants. - The primary role of the bankruptcy court in a reorganization is to determine the fairness and the feasibility of proposed plans of reorganization. - Even if some creditors or stockholders dissent and do not accept a reorganization plan, the plan may still be approved by the court if the plan is deemed to be "fair and equitable" to all parties.
+- The primary role of the bankruptcy court in a reorganization is to determine the fairness and the feasibility of proposed plans of reorganization. - Even if some creditors or stockholders dissent and do not accept a reorganization plan, the plan may still be approved by the court if the plan is deemed to be "fair and equitable" to all parties.
 This procedure, in which the court mandates a reorganization plan in spite of dissent, is called a cramdown. - In the last few years, a new type of reorganization that combines the advantages of both the informal workout and formal Chapter 11 reorganization has become popular.
-This new hybrid is called a prepackaged bankruptcy, or pre-pack. - The distribution of assets in a liquidation under Chapter 7 of the Bankruptcy Act is governed by a specific priority of claims.
+This new hybrid is called a prepackaged bankruptcy, or pre-pack. - The distribution of assets in a liquidation under Chapter 7 of the Bankruptcy Act is governed by a specific priority of claims. - Multiple discriminant analysis (MDA) is a method to identify firms with high bankruptcy risk.
+We discuss MDA in Web Extension 22A.